maorRoz/via-app/README.md

 An error message will be displayed on the page on failed API call

 ## Added Loading Message
-A 'Loading...' message will be displayed on the page if the API call is still in process
+A 'Loading...' message will be displayed on the page if the API call is still in-process

 ## Added hover background and animations on the `<ContactCard>`